By Greg Skibinski, MA, LCPC, CADC, CSAT, CMAT, Executive Director, Agape Counseling, LTD

 - Your child only feels happy when on the computer or gaming

-Does this article hit home with you or someone you know?
-We can help.
-The Peoria office number is 309-692-4433.
-Agape Counseling, LTDF, is a group of Christian counselors, social workers, psychologists and support staff committed to a therapeutic process that ministers to the whole person.
-Their Peoria office is located at 2001 W. Willow Knolls, Suite 110.
-The Morton location is 75 E. Queenwood Road.
-Visit online: www.agapecounselors.net.
+Does this article hit home with you?
+Agape Counseling can help.
+They are a group of Christian counselors, social workers, psychologists, and support staff committed to a therapeutic process that ministers to the whole person.
+Their Bloomington office is located at 211 N. Veterans Parkway (next to Krispy Kreme).
+They also have offices in Morton and Peoria.
+For more information, call 309-692-4433 or visit their website at www.agapecounselors.net.

 Photo credit: ClarkandCompany/iStock